Leadership in Crisis - How to profit from chaos

 You can have the greatest strategy and change management programme in the world, but if the situation changes in a way you do not expect, you will just end up travelling fast in the wrong direction.
 As we will see, despite huge areas of uncertainty, there are many things we should plan for.
 And areas of uncertainty must be actively managed.

 Here is a fact: most business leaders are thinking very short term right now, but global recovery will come.
-Most executives I talk to, in a wide variety of industries, expect the upturn within the next two years (by early 2011 at latest).
-And when it does, the combined impact of trillions of dollars of stimulation may well drive much of our world economy into a short-term boom.
+Most executives I talk to, in a wide variety of industries, expect a significant upturn within the next two years.
+And when it does, the combined impact of 3 trillion dollars of stimulation may well drive much of our world economy into a short-term boom.
 Billions will be made on the upturn – and lost again in the inevitable downturn that will follow.

 Here is another fact: In every downturn, there is a silver lining.
 Every time one person loses money, someone else has the opportunity to gain money – even if that gain may mean waiting a while.